 Go to this page for more information

-You will need installation disks which are available here : Apple's old Software list.
+You will need installation disks which are available here : iiNet old Software list.
 Look for:

-I recommend to lock these files since anything must not alter them.
+I recommend to lock these files since nothing should be allowed to alter them.

 To be honest Mac OS 7 don't need enormous drives, but past the 20 or 80 MB limit the Apple formating tool starts to act strangely.
 So I recommend downloading these pre-made images or following these instructions to get a fully functionable Mac HD.

 Both a 640 MB and a 4 GB disks are used in this tutorial.
 The 640MB is made into an “installation disk” and the 4GB is used as our Mac IIcx Internal HD.

 If you are planning on installing an older version of Mac OS, be aware that there is volume limitations.
 For instance, after System 6 and before System 7.5 the limitation is 2GB.
 Starting with 7.5 the limitation is raised to 4GB.